CL0001/cpp-opengl-template/README.md

 # C++ OpenGL Template
-This is a starter template for anyone who wants to start learning OpenGL with C++.
-It provides a minimal and simple setup, so you can quickly dive into coding without the hassle of complex configurations.
+This is a starter template for anyone looking to learn OpenGL with C++.
+It provides a minimal and straightforward setup, allowing you to start coding quickly without dealing with complex configurations.

+If you need guidance or want comprehensive documentation, visit: https://docs.gl/

 ## Getting Started